Let’s not abandon her. But America must not ignore the Palestinians, either. I answer objections throughout the post.

 This article comes second in a four-part series on New Testament textual criticism.
 It answers questions about the material and process of making the pages of a document, along with the scribal art of writing.
 It also answers the question: How does this post help me grow closer to God?

-3. Discovering And Classifying New Testament Manuscripts
+3. Discovering and Classifying New Testament Manuscripts

 This article provides basic facts on how some of the New Testament manuscripts were discovered and how they are classified.
 The post answers this important question: How does this post help me grow closer to God?